Midet Aviation

 Midet Aviation was a small US international airline certificated to fly between south Florida and West End on Grand Bahama Island by the Civil Aeronautics Board (CAB), the now-defunct Federal agency that at the time tightly regulated almost all US commercial air transportation.
 Midet's fate was tied to the progress of tourist facilities on Grand Bahama Island, which prior to the 1950s were limited.
 An enormous resort (including the airport itself) was constructed at West End from nothing, but then abandoned, only partially complete, after one season, crimping Midet's prospects.
 Meanwhile, Mackey Airlines, which the CAB had also certificated to fly from South Florida to elsewhere in the Bahamas, did better.
 It made sense to fold subscale Midet into Mackey, which occurred in 1956.

+A photo of a Midet DC-3 is available through External links and shows that the airline did business as Midet Air Lines.

 History

 Midet Aviation Corporation was incorporated in New York State 4 March 1938, with 2/3 ownership by Joseph J. Mundet of the Mundet Cork Company, that made, among other things, bottle caps.
 Mundet Cork became part of Crown Cork & Seal (still a prominent beverage container manufacturer as of 2024) in 1963, an acquisition Crown would regret, because Crown inherited liability for asbestos products that Mundet Cork had also made.
 The balance of Midet was owned by Nelson A. Miles, who had extensive experience as a pilot, including as a barnstormer.
 Originally based in Port Washington, Long Island, Midet originally flew seaplanes from downtown Manhattan to Long Island, transferring the operation to West Palm Beach in the winter where it offered charters to, among other places, the Caribbean.
 Midet suspended operations in 1942 while Miles flew transport aircraft for the US Navy in World War II, but resumed thereafter.